Regent Responds to Coronavirus with Flexible Study Options

 - Large-scale student gatherings will be live-streamed or pre-filmed as deemed appropriate by university officials.

 - If students are unable to return to campus, they may continue their designated courses online.
 On-campus course content will be available online, so students can complete classes without interruption.
-Faculty will use Blackboard, email, and Collaborate to communicate, create assignments, share feedback, and more.
+Faculty will use Canvas, email, and Collaborate to communicate, create assignments, share feedback, and more.

 - If students wish to complete courses online and not return to campus, they must contact Advising by Monday, March 16, 2020.